manhhoang/Programming-Is-Awesome/README.md

   but you should make an effort to architect your system of microservices using asynchronous communication whenever possible.**

 - [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming) - Reactive programming is about non-blocking applications that are asynchronous and event-driven and require a small number of threads to scale.
+- [Reactive Streams](http://www.reactive-streams.org/) - Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.
 - [Lambda Architecture](http://lambda-architecture.net/) - Lambda architecture is a data-processing architecture designed to handle massive quantities of data by taking advantage of both batch- and stream-processing.
 - [CQRS](http://martinfowler.com/bliki/CQRS.html) - Command and Query Responsibility Segregation (CQRS) is a pattern that segregates the operations that read data (Queries) from the operations that update data (Commands) by using separate interfaces.
 - [Event Sourcing](http://microservices.io/patterns/data/event-sourcing.html) - Event Sourcing persists each business entity as a sequence of events, and events are immutable.